 2. Prayer

 Pray constantly about this issue.
-Prayer is powerful, and as you combine it with saturating yourself in God’s Word, changes will happen!
+Prayer is one of those simple things but it is powerful.
+As you combine it with saturating yourself in God’s Word, changes will happen!

 3. Identify your triggers

 Did you recognize any of my triggers in yourself?
-Try writing down each time you lose your patience and what may have triggered it.
+One of the best ways to figure out your triggers is to write down each time you lose your patience and what may have triggered it.
 As you continue to do this, you will begin to see some patterns emerge.
-Do what you can to minimize these triggers.
+This is such a simple way to notice patterns.
+Then, do what you can to minimize these triggers.

 4. Recognize the signals